Followers

 A Strategic Position

-The British captured Philadelphia in September 1777 by an overland campaign that avoided the fortified Delaware approach.
-But the British commander in chief, General William Howe now faced the need to open his line of communications to the sea.
-He needed the protection of the Royal Navy and an open supply line or his position in Philadelphia could become a liability.
-The British commander realized that their command of the sea was an invaluable advantage over the Americans that must be used to maximum advantage.
-Howe's brother, Admiral Richard "Black Dick" Howe, commander of the Royal Navy in America, had already begun reducing American defenses downriver.
-But brother Billy could not wait for their arrival.
-He needed to move overland against Fort Mifflin and save the navy for Fort Mercer on the Jersey side.
+The British commander recognized that their control of the sea was an invaluable advantage over the Americans, which had to be leveraged to the fullest.
+Howe's brother, Admiral Richard "Black Dick" Howe, commander of the Royal Navy in America, had already started weakening American defenses downriver.
+But brother Billy couldn't wait for their arrival; he needed to advance overland against Fort Mifflin and hold the navy at Fort Mercer on the Jersey side.

-Control of lower Delaware River and bay
+Control of the lower Delaware River and bay

 was crucial to British success